A Digi-Fitting is a fitting you can do at home.

 Usually you’ll need to upload three different options to specific Photo Categories on your profile, such as “Project 1”, “Project 2” and “Project 3”.

-If your photos are not where we expect them, we likely won’t have the time to go looking for them.
+If your photos are not where we expect them, we won’t have the time to go looking for them.

-If you’re ever stumped by the Costume Brief, don’t hesitate to ask for clarification.
-Bear in mind that we would never expect you to buy new items to fulfil a brief.
-We expect you to use what you already have in your wardrobe to match the brief as close as possible.
-Simply use your initiative to match the brief as best you can with what you have.
+We never expect you to buy new items to fulfil a brief.
+Use what you already have in your wardrobe to match the brief as close as possible.

 Digi-Fittings are well-paid for what they are; most costume briefs are simple enough to demand much less than an hour’s labour.
 And as Digi-Fittings become more common, artists will only become more efficient at completing them.